isabella232/media-analytics.en-1/help/sdk-implement/track-av-playback/track-core/track-core-android.md

 >[!IMPORTANT]
 >This documentation covers tracking in version 2.x of the SDK.
 If you are implementing a 1.x version of the SDK, you can download the 1.x Developers Guide for Android here: [Download SDKs](../../../sdk-implement/download-sdks.md)

-1. **Initial tracking setup - ** Identify when the user triggers the intention of playback (the user clicks play and/or autoplay is on) and create a `MediaObject` instance.
+1. **Initial tracking setup**

+    Identify when the user triggers the intention of playback (the user clicks play and/or autoplay is on) and create a `MediaObject` instance.

     [createMediaObject API](https://adobe-marketing-cloud.github.io/media-sdks/reference/android/com/adobe/primetime/va/simple/MediaHeartbeat.html#createMediaObject-java.lang.String-java.lang.String-java.lang.Double-java.lang.String-com.adobe.primetime.va.simple.MediaHeartbeat.MediaType-)